theodo/coding-across-browsers/README.md

 Dealing with CSS across browsers
 ========

-This repository is a community-curated list of differences between browsers when dealing with CSS.
+This repository is a community-curated list of differences between browsers when dealing with CSS. <br>
 It is inspired by the famous [flexbugs](https://github.com/philipwalton/flexbugs) repository.

 ## The bugs and their workarounds